Marlow14/IntermediateNode/Labs/Ch02-SettingUpExpress/Part2-2/README.md

 1. Visit the site at http://localhost:3000

-1. Notice the text on the screen.
+1. Notice the text on the browser screen.
 Look at the generated folder structure and code, can you see which file sets this text?
 Think of your answer, and then scroll down to see..

     ```